-- Move the target towards the nose in a slow, steady fashion.
+- Move the target toward the nose in a slow, steady fashion.

-- When the single image becomes two images, your eyes have stopped collaborating.
+- When the single image becomes two images, the eyes have stopped working together.
 Focus intensely on bringing these images back together.
 Once they join, bring the target closer to the nose.

-- Once you become unable to rejoin the images, move your hand back to its original position and start the exercise again.
+- When unable to rejoin the images, move the hand back to its original position and start the exercise again.

-- The normal convergence range is 10 centimeters (cm) away from the nose.
-Aim to keep the image as a single image up to the 10cm mark.
+- The typical convergence range is 10 centimeters (cm) away from the nose.
+Aim to keep the image as a single image up to the 10 cm mark.

-- An orthoptist may provide a tool known as a Dot Card to assist these steps.
+- An orthoptist may provide a tool known as a dot card to assist in these steps.